Table of Contents:

 Overview

 Reward model predicts which model output our labelers would prefer.
-Then use this RM as a reward function and finetune a supervised learning baseline to maximize this reward using the PPO algorithm.
+Then, we use this RM as a reward function and finetune a supervised learning baseline to maximize this reward using the PPO algorithm.

-No Free Lunch InstructGPT found that there is an alignment tax: the alignment procedures comes at the cost of lower performance on certain tasks that we may care about, but this may be alleviated by mixing PPO updates with updates to increase the log likelihood of the pretraining distribution (PPO-ptx).
+No Free Lunch InstructGPT found that there is an alignment tax: the alignment procedures comes at the cost of lower performance on certain tasks that we may care about.
+However, RLHF fundamentally is a low alignment tax method, which is good news.

 InstructGPT starts from an SFT model and removes the final unembedding layer.
 This model accepts a prompt and response and outputs a scalar reward.